hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <li>To provide detailed, concrete feedback on your  work within reasonable timeframes;</li>
 <li>To provide funding to attend scientific courses, conferences, tutorials, and workshops as best possible.
 Lab members generally attend at least one conference/year;</li>
 <li>To provide funding for your membership in a society that benefits your work as best possible;</li>
-<li>To provide funding for your salary/stipend, research materials, computational resources and physical workspace;</li>
+<li>To provide funding for your salary/stipend, research materials, computational resources and pan ergonomic physical workspace;</li>
 <li>To ensure that you have all the necessary laboratory safety training;</li>
 <li>To provide career advice, mentoring, and a graceful exit from your position here.
 (This can only be met  if there is sufficient prior notice!);</li>
 <li>To provide letters of reference that accurately reflect your performance, skills, and interaction with the rest of the group, by the relevant deadlines;</li>